 continued use of US GAAP; a stable regulatory environment; no unfavourable changes in environmental regulation; no significant changes to the Company's current credit ratings; no unforeseen impacts of new accounting pronouncements; no changes to expectations regarding electricity consumption; no unforeseen changes to economic and market conditions; recoverability of costs and expenses related to the COVID-19 pandemic, including the costs of customer defaults resulting from the pandemic; completion of operating and capital projects that have been deferred; and no significant event occurring outside the ordinary course of business.
 These assumptions are based on information currently available to the Company, including information obtained from third-party sources.
 Actual results may differ materially from those predicted by such forward-looking statements.
-While Hydro One does not know what impact any of these differences may have, the Company's business, results of operations, financial condition and credit stability may be materially adversely affected.
-Factors that could cause actual results or outcomes to differ materially from the results expressed or implied by forward-looking statements include, among other things:
+While Hydro One does not know what impact any of these differences may have, the Company's business, results or outcomes to differ materially from the results expressed or implied by forward-looking statements include, among other things: